Hereford College: Hereford Principals

-2008 Conflict with Housing Office
+2008 conflict with housing office

 Hereford College nearly closed when in November of its 17th year of operation, University housing officials declared that Hereford would begin to house only first-year students and they would not be part of any residential college arrangement.
 This was due to the razing of the Alderman Road "New Dorms" first-year housing area and a need to relocate students during the disruption.

 The members of Hereford fought back against the administration, and won back their college in a stunning reversal.
 The Cavalier Daily praised Hereford students for being "role-models of student activism" and the "epitome of grassroots action rarely seen at this institution" after Hereford students wore I AM HEREFORD T-shirts for days and flooded administrative offices with phone calls and emails about the subject.

 Many of the displaced first-years were instead housed at Dillard House, a former upper-class housing area located just down the hill.
 Hereford College itself, however, was reduced to 2 dorms, with only Norris and Whyburn allocated for Hereford College.
-Johnson, Malone, and Weedon are now only open to first year students.
+Johnson, Malone, and Weedon were then opened to exclusively first year students.
+Later, Johnson, Malone, and Wheedon became upperclass housing.